SonarSource/sync-jira-github-action/README.md

 - Build this action using `npm run build`, commit it and push it on your branch
 - Create a branch on sonarcloud-core or any other repo that use this action
 - Update this action's yaml file on your new branch to use `SonarSource/sync-jira-github-action@your-branch-name` instead of `SonarSource/sync-jira-github-action@master`
-- Also create a an empty commit starting by a ticket number that you want to use to test the action
+- Also create an empty commit starting by a ticket number that you want to use to test the action
 - Push everything on your branch and create a PR for it
 - The new github action should run and you should be able to see the logs in the "Actions" tab of the PR
   - Once on the action's log you can easily re-run it and enable the debug logs